"The best way to spread Christmas cheer is singing loud for all to hear."

 Christmas is almost here, and so is the fun and happiness that accompanies it.
 You can almost feel the optimism in the air.
 If you’re waking up every morning with a smile on your face and happiness in your heart, Christmas could very well be the reason.
 To accompany this festive cheer, nothing works better than music.
 And that’s why we have Christmas Carols.
-But before you go around town humming your favourite carol tunes you might want to know where they originate from.
+But before you go around town humming your favorite carol tunes you might want to know where they originate from.
 So here’s some carol history for you.
 Trust me, these places are so beautiful, you’ll be itching to book an air ticket there by the end of it.

 This one is slightly unusual.
 While most of the carols originated in Europe or England this one was in Puerto Rico.
 This revelation shouldn’t have come as much of a shock since Feliz Navidad is essentially a Spanish carol.
 From spice, culture, beaches to tropical weather, Puerto Rico is definitely a place you need to be visiting.
 Especially if you have a party animal hidden within you.

 This popular carol that’s often associated with Christmas finds its origins in the great land of America.
 Published in the autumn of 1857, this carol was considered too racy to be sung by a children’s church choir.
 How far that fact is true is often debated, but none the less it makes for an interesting tit-bit.
 Well, what can be said about America that hasn’t already been said.
-A vast country with so many treasures, you’d easily spend months travelling and exploring its countryside.
+A vast country with so many treasures, you’d easily spend months traveling and exploring its countryside.

-Now this Scottish carol has a slightly unusual origin story.
-This was originally written by the famous Scots poet Robert Burns as a poem, and was set to the tune of a traditional folk song.
+Now, this Scottish carol has a slightly unusual origin story.
+This was originally written by the famous Scots poet Robert Burns as a poem and was set to the tune of a traditional folk song.
 Scotland is a country that can make you fall in love with it from the moment you set foot.
-From Scottish highlands, castles, rugged landscapes, to bustling city squares, each trying to out do the other in terms of beauty.
+From Scottish Highlands, castles, rugged landscapes, to bustling city squares, each trying to outdo the other in terms of beauty.
 There’s never a dull moment here.